beleidy/petland/README.md

 ```

 #### Connect your firebase project to your facebook developer account
 For users to be able to sign in using Facebook, your firebase project needs to be regesitered under your Facebook developer account.
-If you don't already have one, you can set up one here https://developers.facebook.com/
+If you don't already have one, you can [set one up here](https://developers.facebook.com/)

-To connect your app, follow Firebase documentation instructions in the before you begin section here https://firebase.google.com/docs/auth/web/facebook-login#before_you_begin
+To connect your app, [follow Firebase documentation instructions in the before you begin section here](https://firebase.google.com/docs/auth/web/facebook-login#before_you_begin)

 #### Run the app locally
 Login on the cli-tools and connect the local directory to the project you just created.
 Since the app is using firebase aliases to seperate staging and production enviornments, you will need to setup at least a staging alias for local development.
 If you would also like to push to production, you will need to setup a production alias too that connects to a different firebase project.
-For more information about Firebase aliases see https://firebase.google.com/docs/cli/#project_aliases
+[More information about Firebase aliases](https://firebase.google.com/docs/cli/#project_aliases)
 ```
 firebase login
 firebase init